 Titan XEs have 17-inch tires, but aluminum wheels on other models hold 18-inch tires.
 An optional offroad package includes a lower-ratio rear axle, a driver-selectable locking rear differential, Rancho shock absorbers and skid plates.

-Interior Buyers can choose from two King Cab interior layouts.
+Buyers can choose from two King Cab interior layouts.
 A front bench seat provides three-across seating, and a column-mounted gearshift is used.
 Titans with bucket seats get a large console and a gated gearshift.

-Under the Hood The Titan's 5.6-liter V-8 produces 305 hp and teams with a five-speed-automatic transmission.
+The Titan's 5.6-liter V-8 produces 305 hp and teams with a five-speed-automatic transmission.
 The Titan can tow as much as 9,500 pounds when properly equipped.
 Optional part-time shift-on-the-fly four-wheel drive uses an electronically controlled dual-range transfer case.

-Safety Four-wheel all-disc antilock brakes are standard.
+Four-wheel all-disc antilock brakes are standard.
 Side-impact and side curtain-type airbags are optional.

-Driving Impressions Shoppers searching for solid construction in the full-size pickup category need not look any further than Nissan's Titan.
+Shoppers searching for solid construction in the full-size pickup category need not look any further than Nissan's Titan.
 It delivers confident handling, both on- and off-road.
 Expect superior maneuverability through twisting, narrow roads.

 Performance is strong but not superlative.
 After some brief initial sluggishness, the Titan accelerates from a standstill with authority.
 Response is strong at midrange speeds, but acceleration is accompanied by considerable engine noise.